OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/install-octopus-cli-capability.md

 ---
-title: Installing the Octopus CLI as a Capability
+title: Installing the Octopus CLI as a capability
 description: This guide covers how to add the Octopus CLI as a capability to your Azure DevOps/TFS custom build agents.
 ---